The Knowledge You Expect. The Compassion You Deserve.

 A no-fault divorce is meant to minimize the conflict and retaliation common in the divorce process.
 Of course, this ignores the fact that emotion, frustration, and anger usually stem from infidelity and can impact the entire mood of the divorce proceedings.

 Issues of infidelity or cheating are rarely relevant to a divorce case.
 Courts tend to issue final orders regarding parenting time, child support, spousal maintenance (alimony), property division, debt allocation, and asset division without much regard to any misconduct by either party.
+However, our divorce attorneys can guide you through when these factors may become important in specific contexts, such as addressing financial misconduct or parental behaviors that affect custody arrangements.

 What Does No-Fault Divorce Really Mean?

 Colorado is a no-fault divorce state, which means neither party has to assert wrongdoing to file or obtain a divorce.
 However, no-fault does not mean that the circumstances of the breakup of a marriage or relationship are irrelevant or that they won't come up in court.
+This can make the divorce process simpler and less contentious, as it removes the need to assign blame for the breakdown of the marriage.

 How to File for Divorce in Colorado Springs

 Filing for divorce in Colorado can be complex and stressful.
 Our divorce attorneys in Colorado Springs have listed a general guide on the process of how to file for divorce.
 That being said, each case is different, which is why we take a personalized approach to divorce law.
+It's crucial to prepare adequately and document everything meticulously from the start, ensuring smoother proceedings.

 Generally, the steps on how to file for divorce in Colorado Springs include: